 The FillTemplate program is accessed in EXPGUI from the "CIF Export" submenu of the "Import/Export" menu.
 The FillTemplate program opens a window, as is shown below:

-The box on the left side of the window displays the data names in the CIF as a hierarchical tree.
-Note that subentries can be displayed or hidden by clicking on the +/- sign to the right of each grouping.
-For example, by default the data names contained in each loop are not shown.
-However, clicking on the + sign to the right of the "loop_0" listing causes the data names in the loop to be shown (as in the example below.)
+The box on the left side of the window displays the datanames in the CIF as a hierarchical tree.
+Note that subentries can be displayed or hidden by clicking on the +/- sign to the right of a group.
+For example, by default the datanames contained in each loop are not shown, but clicking on the + sign to the right of the "loop_0" listing (shown below), allows the three data items included in this loop to be displayed.

-Clicking on an individual data name causes the associated value to be displayed on the right.
-The value associated with the data name can be edited by clicking on the entry box.
-The information you enter is copied into the in-memory copy of the CIF when you click on another data name, etc.
+Clicking on an individual dataname causes the associated value to be displayed on the right.
+This value can be edited by clicking on the entry box.
+Note these edits are not performed until the "Save Changes" button is pressed, unless the "Auto-Accept" is turned on.

-In the example shown above, the data name _cell_measurement_temperature has been selected.
-This is defined in the CIF dictionary as a number between 0 and infinity with units of Kelvins.
-These units (K) are displayed adjacent to the entry box.
-When appropriate input is validated to require that valid numbers in the allowed range are input or that standard uncertainties (esd's) are entered only where allowed.
-Likewise, if the CIF dictionary defines a enumerated list of values for a data name, a menu button is offered in place of an entry box.
-In this way, only a valid entry from the list can be selected.
+In the case above, the dataname _pd_prep_temperature is defined in the CIF dictionary as a number between 0 and infinity and the units are defined as Kelvins, so the input will be validated to ensure that only numbers in the allowed range are input and the units are displayed.
+If the CIF dictionary defines a enumerated list of values for a dataname, these are the only valid choices, so a menu button offers a list of these options, in place of a box where text can be typed.

 The controls on the bottom of the window have the following effects:

 - Save Changes